What Is Encephalitis?

-Risk Factors for Contracting Encephalitis
+What Are the Risk Factors for Encephalitis?

 The groups most at risk of encephalitis are:

-- older individuals
+- older adults

-- children under 1 year of age
+- children under the age of 1

-- people with weakened immune systems.
+- people with weak immune systems

 The symptoms of encephalitis can range from mild to severe.

 Mild symptoms include:

-- neck stiffness
+- stiff neck

 Severe symptoms include:

-- very high fever
+- very high fever (103°F or higher)

 - slower movements

-- light sensitivity
+- sensitivity to light

 - bulging fontanel (soft spot in the scalp)

-- non-stop crying
+- constant crying

 - body stiffness

-- lack of appetite
+- poor appetite

 How Is Encephalitis Diagnosed?

-Spinal Tap Or Lumbar Puncture
+Spinal Tap or Lumbar Puncture

 In this test, your doctor will collect a sample of spinal fluid

-Brain Imaging With CT Scan Or MRI
+Brain Imaging with CT Scan or MRI

 other possible explanations for symptoms, such as a tumor or stroke.

 the scalp to record brain activity.

-Blood testing can reveal signs of a viral infection.
+A blood test can reveal signs of a viral infection.